51Degrees/documentation/src/info/wordpress.md

 You can also get a list of properties by category as an array.

 `Pipeline::getCategory("Supported Media"))`

-Above code snippet will give you all the properties with `Supported Media` category included in the resource key.
+The code snippet above will give you all the properties with `Supported Media` category included in the Resource Key.

 ## JavaScript Integration